hpcleuven/VscDocumentation/source/compute/terminal/putty_ssh_proxy.rst

    You will have to

    #. replace ``vscXXXXX`` with your own VSC account

    #. replace ``login.muk.gent.vsc`` by the node that is behind a
       a firewall that you want to access

-   #. find the name of the login node for the cluster you want
+   #. replace ``vsc.login.node`` with the name of the login node of the VSC
-      to use use as a proxy in the sections of :ref:`the local VSC clusters <hardware>`, and replace ``vsc.login.node`` accordingly
+      cluster you want to use as a proxy, which can be found in the cluster description on :ref:`tier1 hardware` or :ref:`tier2 hardware`

 Setting up the connection in PuTTY is a bit more complicated than for a simple direct connection to a login node.